BattlesnakeOfficial/board/README.md

 - `frameRate` - the maximum frame rate used for playback.
 Takes an integer value equal to FPS.
 Defaults to 6 FPS. (medium speed)
 - `hideScoreboard` - remove the scoreboard for embedding cool games.
 Values true false.
 Defaults to false.
 - `hideMediaControls` - remove the controls for embedding cool games.
 Values true / false.
 Defaults to false.
+- `showFrameScrubber` - should show the scrubbable range.
+Values true / false.
+Defaults to false.
 - `loop` - restart playback immediately once game completes.
 Values true / false.
 Defaults to false.
 - `title` - show a title string on the game board.
 Takes a string.
 Defaults to empty string.
 - `turn` - load game to a specific turn.
 Takes an integer.
 Defaults to 0.